 Don’t let bread go to waste.
 Get creative!
 And get the most out of your daily bread with these tips.
 Some can even help you save other foods from going to waste.

 Maybe those last three slices of bread in the cupboard have gone stale.

 Perhaps you made too much toast for breakfast.

-Here are a few ideas before you toss all the crumbs to our fine-feathered friends.
+Before you toss all the crumbs to our fine-feathered friends, here are a few ideas.

 Speaking of rice, if there is a little extra moisture in a pot of rice, remove it from the heat and place a piece of bread on top of the rice.
 Cover the pot.
 In a few minutes, the water should disappear.

 If you have leftover toast, don’t toss it.
-Pop it into a freezer tight container and use for making dressing.
+Pop it into a freezer-tight container and use it for making dressing.
 You can either break up the toast immediately or do it when you make the dressing.
 Don’t forget to label the container.